The Mikado: References to songs in The Mikado

-The song "Three Little Maids" is featured in the 1981 film Chariots of Fire, where Harold Abrahams first sees his future wife dressed as one of the Three Little Maids.
+The song "Three Little Maids from School Are We" is featured in the 1981 film Chariots of Fire, where Harold Abrahams first sees his future wife dressed as one of the three little maids.
 Television programmes that have featured the song include the Cheers episode "Simon Says" (for which John Cleese won an Emmy Award), the Frasier episode "Leapin' Lizards", the Angel episode "Hole in the World", The Simpsons episode "Cape Feare", The Suite Life of Zack & Cody episode "Lost in Translation", and The Animaniacs Vol. 1 episode "Hello Nice Warners".
 The Capitol Steps performed a parody titled "Three Little Kurds from School Are We".
 On the Dinah Shore Show, Shore sang the song with Joan Sutherland and Ella Fitzgerald in 1963.

 References to "Tit-Willow" ("On a tree by a river") have included Allan Sherman's comedy song "The Bronx Bird Watcher", about a Yiddish-accented bird whose beautiful singing leads to a sad end.
 On The Dick Cavett Show, Groucho Marx and Cavett sang the song.
 Groucho interrupted the song to quiz the audience on the meaning of the word "obdurate".
 A Season 1 episode of The Muppet Show (aired on 22 November 1976) featured Rowlf the Dog and Sam Eagle singing the song, with Sam clearly embarrassed at having to sing the word 'tit' (also asking the meaning of "obdurate").
 In the film Whoever Slew Auntie Roo?, Shelley Winters as the title character sings the song just before she is murdered.
+In John Betjeman's documentary film Metro-Land (1973), the song is heard as Betjeman, looking over the lake at Grim's Dyke, laments W. S. Gilbert's sudden death in 1911.